Skip to Main Content

 SWIFT Method for Evaluating Resources: Trace

 SWIFT is a way to evaluate information you find online using fact-checking, lateral reading, and common tools like Wikipedia and Google.
-Also includes information about the CRAAP test, a checklist that emphasizes vertical reading.

-Trace Back to the Source
+TRACE Back to the Source - Summary

 • Use fact-checking sites to verify viral information.